 Meg: Gaudi had a style all his own but his work seems to have Oriental and Moorish influences.

-When we talk about Gaudi's work in Casa Vicens (1883-1885) or El Capricho de Comillas (1883-1885) and Finca Güell (1884-1887) we cannot fail to mention the Orientalist spirit present in them.
-But where this is easiest to appreciate is in the use of ceramics and especially in creating the mosaic trencadís technique, very similar to Zellig Zillij from North Africa, widely used in Morocco for coating mosques, minarets and other public and private buildings, where the cut ceramic pieces add shine and texture to the geometry of the walls.
+We cannot avoid mentioning the Orientalist spirit that permeates Gaudi's work in Casa Vicens (1883–1885), El Capricho de Comillas (1883–1885), and Finca Güell (1884–1887).
+However, where this is most easily understood is in the use of ceramics, particularly in the mosaic trencad's technique, which is very similar to Zellig Zillij from North Africa and is widely used in Morocco for coating mosques, minarets, and other public and private buildings.
+In this technique, the cut ceramic pieces add shine and texture to the geometry of the walls.

-This is surely where Gaudí observes its art and geometric design, filtering it through his personal vision and having a powerful effect on his style.
-It is likely that Gaudí also took note of ceramic techniques observed in photographs of monuments in China and other Eastern countries where glazed pottery was also used as the glaze on ceramics seems to have originated in China.
+Gaudi undoubtedly examines this art and geometric design, putting his own view on it and greatly influencing his style.
+Given that the glaze on ceramics appears to have originated in China, it is likely that Gaud also took note of ceramic techniques seen in photographs of monuments in China and other Eastern nations where glazed pottery was also used.

-Obsessed as he was to find a geometry that might simplify his working method and used to playing with the formal geometry where paraboloids, helical, hyperboloids and other forms of non-Euclidean geometry or warped surfaces predominated, Gaudí’s geometry incorporated trencadis and through this, the way to crosslink shapes that would be highlighted by their ceramic coatings.
+He was obsessed with finding a geometry that would make his working process easier, and he was accustomed to dealing with formal geometry where paraboloids, helical, hyperboloids, and other non-Euclidean shapes or warped surfaces were the norm.
+Incorporating trencadis allowed Gaud to create crosslinked shapes that would stand out against their ceramic coatings.

-From these examples, we conclude that the eastern and especially Moorish influence was such that it is hard not to find architectural elements from these sources in Gaudí’s early work as well as reasons for considering it instrumental in the advent of the Modernist movement.
+We draw the conclusion from these instances that the influence of the eastern, and particularly the Moorish, was so strong that it is difficult not to see architectural characteristics from these sources in Gaud's early work, as well as reasons to believe it played a crucial role in the emergence of the Modernist movement.

 Sculpture of Luis Gueilburt

 Meg: Can you tell me about your own work?